-As was the case for human-mouse comparisons discussed above, the K_A/K_s ratio was computed in genomewide comparison of the human and chimpanzee gene sets [12, 14, 15, 61].
+As was the case for human-mouse comparisons discussed above, the K_A/K_S ratio was computed in genome-wide comparison of the human and chimpanzee gene sets (Clark et al. 2003; Bustamante et al. 2005; Chimpanzee Sequencing and Analysis Consortium 2005; Nielsen et al. 2005).
 The ratio for human-chimpanzee comparisons is significantly higher than that seen for mouse-rat comparisons, showing more changes in amino acids in proteins (normalized to synonymous substitutions) in the hominid lineages than in rodents.
 This does not, however, indicate an overall stronger positive selection in hominids, but rather it reflects the relaxation of purifying selection in species with a small population size.
 Estimates of effective population size for rodents far exceed those for humans and chimpanzees, and it is well recognized that the severity of selection increases with population size.
-However, despite this relaxed selection, examination of the orthologous genes with the most extreme ratios of amino acidchanging substitutions to presumptive neutral changes reveals interesting candidates for hominid-specific adaptive evolution.
+However, despite this relaxed selection, examination of the orthologous genes with the most extreme ratios of amino-acid changing substitutions to presumptive neutral changes reveals interesting candidates for hominid-specific adaptive evolution.
 One is the gene for glycophorin C, which is the membrane protein used for invasion of the malarial parasite Plasmodium falciparum into human erythrocytes.
 Others include granulysin, which is needed for defense against intracellular parasites, and semenogelins, which are involved in reproduction.
 A stronger signal for positive selection can be observed when genes are grouped together, either by physical proximity (often as duplicated genes) or by functional category.
-For human-chimpanzee comparisons, the sets of genes changing most rapidly include the now-familiar categories of reproduction (e.g., spermatogenesis, fertilization, and pregnancy), chemosensation (olfactory receptors, taste receptors), immunity (immunoglobulin lambda, immunoglobulin receptors, complement activation), and xenobiotic metabolism, plus additional categories such as inhibition of apoptosis.
+For human-chimpanzee comparisons, the sets of genes changing most rapidly include the now-familiar categories of reproduction (e.g. spermatogenesis, fertilization, and pregnancy), chemosensation (olfactory receptors, taste receptors), immunity (immunoglobulin lambda, immunoglobulin receptors, complement activation), and xenobiotic metabolism, plus additional categories such as inhibition of apoptosis.

-The distribution of human polymorphisms along chromosomes and their frequency in populations can be analyzed for insights into very recent selection (reviewed in [5, 44]).
+The distribution of human polymorphisms along chromosomes and their frequency in populations can be analyzed for insights into very recent selection (reviewed by Kreitman 2000; Biswas and Akey 2006).
 Positive selection is expected to drive mutations quickly to fixation, so loci under positive selection should be characterized by a skew in the allele frequency distribution toward rare alleles.
-One measure of that skew is Tajima's D [77].
+One measure of that skew is Tajima's D (Tajima 1989).
 Also, the rapid fixation of an advantageous allele will bring along linked polymorphisms.
 These polymorphisms will not have had time to be separated from the selected allele by recombination, and thus linkage disequilibrium will extend further around positively selected alleles than is expected from neutral evolution.
-Various tests of properties such as these have been developed, and have traditionally been applied to a small number of loci.
+Various tests of properties such as these have been developed, and traditionally were applied to a small number of loci.
 A major limitation to these studies is that changes in population demographics can generate the same signals.
 For example, recent expansion in population size, such as that experienced by humans, will also lead to an excess of rare alleles or extended linkage disequilibrium.
-Thus, it is difficult to disentangle the confounding effects of population demographics and positive selection when only a few genetic loci are examined.
-However, the recent availability of genome-wide data on polymorphisms [32] provides one solution.
+Thus it is difficult to disentangle the confounding effects of population demographics and positive selection when only a few genetic loci are examined.
+However, the recent availability of genome-wide data on polymorphisms (International Hapmap Consortium 2005) provide one solution.
 Changes in population size should affect all loci in the genome, whereas selection should act on only a few.
-Thus, when the distribution of values for Tajima's D, long-range haplotype, or related measures are examined for a large number of loci, then it is likely that the outliers are undergoing adaptive evolution [5].
+Thus when the distribution of values for Tajima's D, long-range haplotype or related measures are examined for a large number of loci, then it is likely that the outliers are undergoing adaptive evolution (Biswas and Akey 2006).